riot/riot.github.io/api.md

 }
 ```

-You can use any of the component properties in both the HTML and javascript code.
+You can use any of the component properties in both the HTML and JavaScript code.
 For example:

 ``` html